top of page

 Reduced NAD+ Consumption:

-During fed states, your body uses NAD+ for various metabolic processes.
+During fed states, our body uses NAD+ for various metabolic processes.
 Fasting reduces the demand on certain NAD+-consuming pathways while redirecting NAD+ toward beneficial cellular processes like DNA repair and mitochondrial function.

 FASTING AND NAD+